MIS field schools

 Benefits of a field school

 On a field trip, students are more likely to retain information when being immersed and involved in visual and practical experiences.
 This will help students remember, learn and understand the theoretical subjects better.

 A field trip helps reinforce classroom materials, bringing lessons to life and it offers a unique cultural learning experience.
 Learning in the field allows students to be involved in new environments, which is key to encouraging curiosity about a given subject.
 It is also valuable as an exercise in broadening a student’s understanding of the world and their place in it.

 Apart from the academic gains of a field school, educational trips encourage the development of social, personal and study skills.
 We have observed that students appear to come out of their shell during field schools, becoming creative and displaying leadership qualities.

-The 2017 field school trip went to the Márka Sami region in Southern Troms/Northern part of Nordland and Bardufoss and Andslimoen, where the students visited Sami and non-Sami institutions and organizations.
+One route of a MIS field school takes students and teachers to the Márka Sami region in Southern Troms/Northern part of Nordland, Bardufoss and Andslimoen, where Sami and non-Sami institutions and organizations are visited.

-Education was a topic emphasized at this field school, offering visits to the Sami kindergarten Márkomának in Skánit/Skånland, the Sami primary school in Inner Troms and the upper secondary school in Bardufoss.
+Education is a topic emphasized at theese field schools, offering visits to the Sami kindergarten Márkomának in Skánit/Skånland, the Sami primary school in Inner Troms and the upper secondary school in Bardufoss.

-The students also visited Laila Inga, a reindeer owner at Iinnasuolu/Hinnøya Island.
-In a deeply insightful and educational way, Laila told about the challenges and opportunities her family face in their daily work with traditional reindeer husbandry combined with tourism livelihood.
+The students are also introduced to small scale businesses and traditional livelihoods when welcomed by Laila Inga, a reindeer owner at Iinnasuolu/Hinnøya Island.
+In a deeply insightful and educational way, Laila tells about the challenges and opportunities her family face in their daily work with traditional reindeer husbandry combined with tourism livelihood.